 Honors Major Requirements

-To earn a History major and graduate "With Honors in History" you will need a cumulative UW GPA of 3.3, as well as 70 credits of history with a cumulative history GPA of 3.5 and a 2.0 in each history course, broken down as follows:
+To earn a History major and graduate "With Honors in History" you will need a cumulative UW GPA of 3.3, as well as 70 credits of history with a cumulative history GPA of 3.5 and a 2.0 in each history course.

-Instead of HSTRY 388 and HSTRY 494/498, honors students complete a three-quarter sequence: HSTRY 395, Modern Historical Writing, is taken Spring of the student's junior year.
+HSTRY 395, Modern Historical Writing, is taken in Spring of the academic year the student is admitted to Honors in History.
 This course serves as a rigorous introduction to historiography, "the study of the study of history."
 HSTRY 395 acquaints students with the numerous ways historians have defined their craft, provides insight on factors which influence historians' perceptions of the past, and introduces students to a broad range of approaches to historical analysis.
 In HSTRY 395 students learn the skills necessary for HSTRY 491/492: Honors Historical Methods.
 Students must earn a 3.5 or better in HSTRY 395 in order to continue on to HSTRY 491.

-HSTRY 491 and 492 are taken the Fall and Winter quarters, respectively, of the honors student's senior year.
+HSTRY 491 and 492 are taken in the following Autumn and Winter quarters, respectively.
 HSTRY 491 and 492 are combined into a working seminar in which students produce a senior thesis to serve as their seminal work.
-Each student is paired with a faculty member who specializes in her or his particular area of interest.
+Each student is paired with a faculty member who specializes in the student's particular area of interest.
 Participants in the seminar act as colleagues, reviewing and critiquing each other's work.
-Time spent in class generally decreases throughout the course of the sequence, as students become more immersed in their research and consultations with their faculty advisor.

 The choice of remaining elective History coursework (to reach a total of 70 credits) is entirely at the student's discretion.